 Overall, these six spaces are well-worth visiting for anyone traveling to Philadelphia.
 Even if you visited them years before, as I had, a visit to Independence Hall, the Liberty Bell, and other the other buildings in the complex offers a great way to learn more about the founding of the country.

 Visiting Independence Hall

 During summer months, weekends, and even some school days, tickets can be hard to come by.
 Therefore, getting them ahead of time is advisable.
-There is a $1.50 per ticket surcharge to reserve tickets online, but it saves having to worry about getting inside the building.
-Tickets can be reserved here.
+There is a $1.00 per ticket surcharge to reserve tickets online, but it saves having to worry about getting inside the building.

 It’s worth noting that you must also enter through a separate security checkpoint to get into the Liberty Bell Center, though no tickets are required to go inside.